Courseware/api.coursewa.re/doc/api_documentation.md

 API Documentation
 ======================================

-The following examples use `$ curl` command to get the response from the server.
+The following examples use `curl` command to get the response from the server.

 Sign in
 -------